Photo Credits: Neshan Naltchayan, Davide Baratz, Gee James, Capital Media USA

 Prior to working at ARTSFAIRFAX, Lisa organized travelling exhibitions and coordinated loans at the National Gallery of Art in Washington, DC.
 Additionally, she served for eight years as the Parent Teacher Association (PTA) Cultural Arts Chair in Fairfax County elementary and middle schools.
 She also has experience as a grant-making consultant for the DC Commission on the Arts and Humanities (DCCAAH), and she has previously reviewed grants for other local arts agencies and selected artists for local public art projects.
 Lisa is a graduate of Georgetown University, and she holds a MA in Art History from George Washington University.

-Brenda serves as the Director of Development and Administration.
+Brenda serves as the Director of Development and Operations.
 In this role, she oversees the organization’s administrative functions and manages all fundraising activities, including the Arts Awards.
 She works with the President & CEO and Board of Directors to establish organizational and growth priorities and strategies.
 She joined ARTSFAIRFAX in November 2016.

 Before joining the ARTSFAIRFAX, Brenda was Executive Director of the Broadway Rose Theatre Company.
 Prior to that, she worked for several years and held many positions at Young Audiences of Oregon and SW Washington.
 She holds a MBA in Arts Administration from Golden Gate University and BA in Theatre Arts from California State University, Fresno.